Kelli Ward: Early life and education

+Political career

 Arizona Legislature

-After Republican state senator Ron Gould left the Legislature and left the District 5 seat open, Ward won the three-way August 28, 2012, Republican primary in a highly contested election with 9,925 votes (42.2%) in a field which included State Representative Nancy McLain.
-Ward won the November 6, 2012 general election with 49,613 votes (71.2%) against Democratic nominee Beth Weiser, who had run for a Senate seat in 2010.
+After Republican state senator Ron Gould left the Legislature and left the District 5 seat open, Ward won the three-way August 28, 2012, Republican primary in a highly contested election with 9,925 votes (42.2%) in a field that included state representative Nancy McLain.
+Ward won the November 6, 2012, general election with 49,613 votes (71.2%) against Democratic nominee Beth Weiser, who had run for a Senate seat in 2010.

-Ward has changed her position on abortion over time.
-In 2012, Ward said that she wanted the government to play no role in the decision to have an abortion, saying, "My preference would be that a patient and a doctor talk to each other about the risks, the benefits, what is the potential outcome for the mother should she choose to have a procedure like that, instead of having the government trying to make those decisions."
-By 2016, she described herself as "pro-life".
-Her spokesman Stephen Sebastian said that she maintained a "pro-life record" in the state senate and supported a "human life amendment" to the U.S. Constitution.

 In January 2014, Ward introduced the Arizona Fourth Amendment Protection Act, which would "ban the state from engaging in activities which help the NSA carry out their warrantless data-collection programs, or even make use of the information on a local level."

 When Ward ran for re-election in November 2014, she was unopposed in both the primary and the general election.